 |Phone:||613-520-2600 x 1189|

 Jonathan Malloy is the Honourable Dick and Ruth Bell Chair in Canadian Parliamentary Democracy and Professor in the Department of Political Science at Carleton University.
 He previously served as department chair from 2012-2018.
-He has been a faculty member at Carleton since 2000, after receiving his PhD from the University of Toronto, following earlier degrees from the University of Waterloo and Queen’s University.
+He has been a faculty member at Carleton since 2000, after receiving his PhD from the University of Toronto and earlier degrees from the University of Waterloo and Queen’s University.

 He also has a scholarly research agenda on PhD career development and mentoring in Canadian universities and in the discipline of political science, and recently co-wrote Work Your Career: Get What You Want From Your Social Sciences or Humanities PhD, with Loleen Berdahl.

 He has been a visiting Fulbright Chair at Duke University and a Visiting Fellow at the Australian National University, and is active in the Canadian Political Science Association.
 He is from Elmira, Ontario.